 Parolees are eligible for an E-STOP condition if currently serving a sentence for a Sex Offender Registry crime and meet ONE of the following criteria:

 - The victim of the offense was under the age of 18 at the time of the offense.

 - They have been designated a Sex Offender Registry Level 3 sex offender.

 - The Internet was used to facilitate the commission of the crime.

-If imposed, the E-STOP condition will require that the parolee not use the Internet for certain purposes, such as communicating with minors or accessing pornographic material or social networking sites unless certain conditions are met.
+If imposed, an E-STOP condition will require that the parolee not use the internet for certain purposes, such as communicating with minors unless certain conditions are met or accessing pornographic material.
+Pursuant to the Stipulation of Settlement and Order in Jones v.
+Annucci et al., 20-CV-1332 (EDNY), the E-STOP condition which is applied will only prohibit the parolee from accessing commercial social networking sites where the internet was used to facilitate the commission of the offense.
 These conditions should be discussed with the PO.

 Parolees are required to adhere to all requirements of their sentence (including compliance with any restitution orders and orders of protection, and the payment of fees, fines, etc.).
 Parolees must comply with the standard conditions of release, Parole Board imposed conditions, and conditions imposed by their PO.